scot-taylor-ibm/retrieve-and-rank-java/README.md

 ### Set up the Bluemix Environment
 #### Creating an App
+If you didn't use the Deploy to Bluemix option earlier, follow these steps to create an app in Bluemix

 1. [Log in to Bluemix](https://console.ng.bluemix.net/) and navigate to the *Dashboard* on the top panel.
 2. Create your app.
       1. Click **CREATE APP**.